 Speed and accuracy of the information are of the utmost importance in issuing emergency notifications.
 Key partners from CERT work swiftly to ensure accurate and timely information is provided to the campus community to ensure members and visitors are aware of the situation and know the steps to take to stay safe.
+The program directors in Los Angeles and the London Center are responsible for determining the content of the emergency notification.
 Regular updates are provided for ongoing and imminent threats.